 We will contact you shortly.

-Monofocal lenses provide clear vision for a single distance (i.e. near or far) and are usually chosen to make your distance vision clearer.
-With a monofocal lens implant, even if you do not currently need to wear glasses for near vision activities (i.e. reading the newspaper, doing crossword puzzles, dialing a phone, or working at a computer), after surgery there is a high likelihood that you will.
-Depending on your degree of astigmatism, you may also need glasses for distance activities such as driving.
-Surgery with a monofocal IOL implant is covered by Medicare and most commercial insurance plans with the usual out of pocket expenses, such as your deductible, co-pays, and/or co-insurance.
-This is the standard option.
+Mono-focal lenses provide clear vision for a single distance (i.e. near or far) and are usually chosen to make your distance vision clearer.
+With a mono-focal lens implant, even if you do not currently need to wear glasses for near vision activities (i.e. reading the newspaper, doing crossword puzzles, dialing a phone, or working at a computer), after surgery there is a high likelihood that you will.
+You may also need glasses for distance activities such as driving.
+Surgery with a mono-focal IOL implant is covered by Medicare and most commercial insurance plans with the usual out of pocket expenses, such as your deductible, co-pays, and/or co-insurance.
+This is the basic option.

-An Accommodation Crystalens implant is a flexible implant that moves in the eye, simulating the autofocus function of the natural lens.
-This provides a larger range of focus than the monofocal lenses without the potential for nighttime glare typical with multifocal implants.
-Although most people find that they still need reading glasses, being flexible and moving also gives you a better range of vision.
+The Vivity lens has an enhanced depth of focus compared to the standard lens.
+This provides a larger range of focus than the mono-focal lenses without the potential for nighttime glare typical with multifocal implants.
+Although most people find that they still need reading glasses for smaller print, being flexible and moving also gives you a better range of vision.
 Therefore, you can expect good distance and intermediate vision (i.e. eating, dashboard, computer), with some near vision.
-Crystalens is also excellent atcorrecting astigmatism.
-This is a good lens option if you desire expanded freedom from glasses, but aren’t an ideal candidate for multifocal lenses.
+Vivity is also very excellent at correcting astigmatism.
+This is the lens to choose if you desire expanded freedom from glasses but aren’t an ideal candidate for multifocal lenses and are okay with weak reading glasses for closer vision.

 McKnight Eye Centers, P.C.